quang-ute/myprojects/sample.md

 Connection: keep-alive
 Cache-Control: max-age=0
 ... (other headers)

-Blank line of HTTP request message: The line immediately following the headers, separating headers from the body (which is empty in this case).
 - Status line of HTTP response message: HTTP/1.1 304 Not Modified
 - Header lines of HTTP response message (sample):